Institute of Occupational Therapy

 The Institute of Occupational Therapy, together with four prestigious European universities of applied sciences, offers a European MSc in Occupational Therapy in English.
 During the international training programme, you will develop an in-depth understanding of the key elements in occupational therapy: human activity in its context.
 It is a part-time study course that allows for a part-time occupation.

 The European MSc in Occupational Therapy is the only one of its kind in Switzerland and was approved by the Federal Council (the Federal Department of Economic Affairs, Education and Research EAER) in 2013.
-In 2004 and 2010, it was awarded top marks by the Accreditation Institute of the Netherlands.
+Several times, it was awarded top marks by the Accreditation Institute of the Netherlands.

 The continuing education programmes at the Institute of Occupational Therapy are based on the modular system: